-The next step is to head over to the dedicated DNS tool in your EmailOut account by clicking on the Profile > DNS (tab).
-There you will see three CNAME records you will be using to update your DNS settings.
+The next step is to head over to the dedicated DNS tool in your EmailOut account by clicking on Profile -> DNS (tab).
+Here you will see three CNAME records you will be using to update your DNS settings.
 It will look something like this:

-Now that you have the three required CNAME records to update your DNS settings you can log in to your hosting service provider then search for ‘Manage DNS’ feature (or something similar) and then select your domain.
+Now that you have the three required CNAME records to update your DNS settings you can login to your domain hosting provider and look for ‘Manage DNS’ or something similar and then select your domain.

-For your next step, simply click on ‘Add New’ and set the ‘Type’ to CNAME and ‘TTL’ to default.
-Afterwards, enter one record at a time like the example below:
+Next, simply click on ‘Add New’ and set the ‘Type’ to CNAME and ‘TTL’ to the smallest value.
+Lastly, enter one record at a time like the example below:

 How will I know when it has worked?

-If the DNS settings have been updated successfully you can log back into your EmailOut account and check the DNS tool.
-If the set up is successful you should see three green ticks.
+If the DNS settings have been updated successfully you can log back into your EmailOut and check the DNS Tool and you should see three green ticks.

 In order to check if the set up was successful go to Profile > DNS (tab).